ombulabs/blog/_posts/2020-01-13-gemifying-your-styleguide.markdown

 Another thing that we are super fans at Ombu Labs it's to follow good code and development practices.
 One of our favorites it's the [DRY (Don’t Repeat Yourself)](https://wiki.c2.com/?DontRepeatYourself) principle, which states that duplication in logic should be eliminated via abstraction.
 So to avoid the duplicated code here, we decided to create a gem to encapsulate our style guide and to be bundled in all of our products.

-In this article I'll show you how we made it!
+In this article, I'll show you how we did it!

 <!--more-->